Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Dogecoin (DOGE) is a decentralized, peer-to-peer cryptocurrency that’s similar to Bitcoin (BTC) and Litecoin (LTC).
-What started out as a joke has grown into one of the most widely traded cryptocurrencies in the world with a market capitalization of more than $5 billion as of January 2021.
+Dogecoin (DOGE) is a decentralised, peer-to-peer cryptocurrency that’s similar to Bitcoin (BTC) and Litecoin (LTC).
+What started out as a joke has grown into one of the most widely traded cryptocurrencies in the world with a market capitalisation of more than $70 billion USD as of May, 2021.

 Where to buy DOGE in Indonesia